ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 Since only a single block is encrypted, only the first tweak needs to be computed, avoiding the need for a full key schedule.
 Independent sampling of a 16‑byte tweak results in an expected collision after about 2^(128/2) = 2^64 operations.

-As with ipcrypt-nd, an `(input, tweak)` collision reveals repetition without compromising the input value.
+As with `ipcrypt-nd`, an `(input, tweak)` collision reveals repetition without compromising the input value.
 These limits are per key, and regular key rotation further extends secure usage.
 The effective security is governed by the strength of AES‑128 (approximately 2^128 operations).

 > **Technical Note:**
 > For a single block of AES-XTS, the key is split into two halves (K1, K2).
 The tweak is